seanshnkim/seanshnkim.github.io/_posts/2025-02-11-Illustrated Priority Inversion.md

   </figure>
 </div>

-Now, Harry is frustrated.
-His task was the most urgent one, but turns out that Mary is now in the house instead!
+How would Harry feel then?
+He must be baffled and frustrated!
+His task is delayed even though it was the most urgent, while a medium-priority task is being executed now.

 <figure class="mt-5">
 {% include figure.liquid loading="eager" path="assets/post-attachments/task_table.png" class="img-fluid rounded z-depth-1 center-image" width="700px" %}
 </figure>

-## Why does priority inversion matter in RTOS?
+## Why Priority Inversion Matters in RTOS

-In RTOS, it is crucial to schedule tasks so that they have a certain limit of deadline.
-The priority of each task must be carried out in order.
+In RTOS, task scheduling within specific **deadline** is crucial.
+In fact, the term "**real-time**" itself implies completing tasks within **predetermined** time limits.
+Because priority inversion can lead to missed deadlines, it must be prevented especially for hard real-time applications.

+Keywords:
+- real-time
+- deadline
+- deterministic

 ## Demo